BenjaminPritchard/webmidi-left-handed-piano/readme.md

 # About

-This is the webmidi version of The Kundalini Piano Mirror, which is a way to create a left-handed piano
+* This is the webmidi version of The Kundalini Piano Mirror, which is a way to create a left-handed piano.
+* For a live version of this code, please see: https://kundalinisoftware.com/left-handed-piano/

 # For more information